sombreroman55/jep/README.md

 ![Jep! screenshot](./resources/img/README-screenshot.png)

-The game controls are detailed below.

 ## Dependencies
-This project depends heavily on the PyQt6 framework.
-In order to play the sounds, the mpv media player must be installed on your system as well.
+This project uses PyQt6 so you will need that.
+You will also need the QMultimedia package to play the sounds.

 ## License
 This software is licensed under the MIT License.
 Do whatever you want